 In this table you can see the Transport Cost Data and the availability data as you have specified it in your Excel input data file.
 So, when you have specified the data on group levels, you will see this same data instead of data for all individual lanes.
 If the checkbox of Base Case Constraints is checked on the control panel, you can use the Base Case Lane column.
-In this case Available and Exlude columns will be still visible but won’t have effect on optimization.
+In this case Available and Exlude columns will be still visible but won't have effect on optimization, nor will min and max constraints.
 Changes to these columns will be effective after turning off Base Case Constraints.
 You have to pay attention to have enough active lanes in the Base Case Lane column, otherwise it may cause infeasibility.

 You can modify the available column to turn off/on one or more (groups of) lanes.
 If you have specified Exclude (Transport) data in your Excel file, this data is visible here as well.
 These lanes are excluded in the model.
 This can be convenient when specifying the availability for a group in which only a few lanes are not available.
 When using only the Available attribute, you need to specify all individual available lanes, while using the Exclude (Transport) attribute as well, allows you to specify the availability of the whole group in one line, after which you need a few additional lines to exclude the non-available lanes.
 If you later want to include these lanes, you can either check the Available checkbox or uncheck the Exclude (Transport) checkbox.

 The Transport Cost Data table also shows all cost related data.
 Please note that you don't have to specify this data for excluded lanes.
 When re-including one or more of these lanes, you don't have to specify the cost data either when it is already specified for the group in which these lanes are included.

 This table is active when you use Rate Cards to specify the transportation cost.